pahancha/pahancha.github.io/_posts/2023-06-14-data-structures-c.md

 printf("%d", array[2])
 ```

 In C, there is no built-in way to remove an element from an array.
-Arrays in C are static meaning that the size is fized at the time of declaring the array.
+Arrays in C are static meaning that the size is fixed at the time of declaring the array.

 ### Structures